HugoNip/threadTest/README.md

 Communication between multiple threads is easier, as the threads shares common address space. while in process we have to follow some specific communication technique for communication between two process.

+#### 6. Enhanced throughput of the system:
+If a process is divided into multiple threads, and each thread function is considered as one job, then the number of jobs completed per unit of time is increased, thus increasing the throughput of the system.

+## Two types of Threads
+### User Level Thread
+### Kernel Level Thread

 # Reference
 https://www.geeksforgeeks.org/thread-in-operating-system/